zero64801/koboldcpp-rocm/README.md

 - Since v1.33, you can set the context size to be above what the model supports officially.
 It does increases perplexity but should still work well below 4096 even on untuned models.
 (For GPT-NeoX, GPT-J, and LLAMA models) Customize this with `--ropeconfig`.
 - Since v1.42, supports GGUF models for LLAMA and Falcon
 - Since v1.55, lcuda paths on Linux are hardcoded and may require manual changes to the makefile if you do not use koboldcpp.sh for the compilation.
+- Since v1.60, provides native image generation with StableDiffusion.cpp, you can load any SD1.5 or SDXL .safetensors model and it will provide an A1111 compatible API to use.
 - **I plan to keep backwards compatibility with ALL past llama.cpp AND alpaca.cpp models**.
 But you are also encouraged to reconvert/update your models if possible for best results.

 ## License